-This theoretical course is designed to introduce the nursing student to clinical dietary and nutritional principles and their role for proper growth and development as well as maintenance of health across the lifespan.
-Discussions focus on nutritional care fundamentals, including nutritional assessment, identifying risk factors, determining requirements, and selecting appropriate interventions.
+This theoretical course is designed to introduce the nursing student to clinical dietary and nutritional principles and their role for proper growth and development as well as maintenance of health across the Discussions focus on nutritional lifespan. care fundamentals, including nutritional assessment, identifying risk determining factors, nutrient requirements, and selecting appropriate interventions.
 Life cycle nutrition, functional elements of nutrition support, nutritional care trends, and nutritional considerations in specific disease states and the impact of cultural, lifestyle, and economic influences are integrated throughout the course.

-NRSE 200 Nursing Informatics Credits - 3
+NRSE 200 Nursing Informatics